Coronavirus (COVID-19) Resources

 With the influx of virtual visits due to COVID-19 in our community we are experiencing longer than usual wait times for our virtual visits.
 While this is not ideal, staying at home and waiting is the best way to prevent the spread of illness.
 Once you have registered for your visit, there is an option to receive a text notification when the provider is ready to see you.

-- If you or a loved one have mild respiratory symptoms suggesting Coronavirus (COVID-19) such as cough, low-grade fever or mild respiratory problems, schedule a FREE Franciscan Virtual Urgent Care visit today and enter the discount code COVID19.
+If you or a loved one have mild respiratory symptoms suggesting Coronavirus (COVID-19) such as cough, low-grade fever or mild respiratory problems, schedule a Virginia Mason Franciscan Virtual Urgent Care visit today.

 - Franciscan Prompt Care - Bonney Lake